GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/test_pcrs.rst

    i.
 Add 20 µL of 0.1x TE to the tubes to elute the DNA.
 Mix well via pipetting and incubate off-magnet for 2 minutes at room temperature.
    j.
 Place the tubes back on the magnet and transfer the supernatant to new PCR tubes.

 11. Quantify the cleaned-up samples on the Qubit in the BMC.
-Follow the :doc:`Qubit protocol </protocols/biochem_and_analytics/genomics_sequencing/qubit>`.
+Follow the :doc:`Qubit protocol </instruments/core_facilities/qubit>`.

-..
-If you are unsure about the concentration, prepare both a 1 µL samples and a 10 µL sample.

-..         a.
-Dilute the Qubit light-sensitive reagent 1:200 in Qubit dilution buffer to make working buffer.
-For 8 samples + 2 standards, this is 10 µL reagent + 1.990 dilution buffer.
-..         b.
-In Qubit tubes, dilute 10 µL of Standard 1 and Standard 2 with 190 µL of working buffer.
-..         c.
-In Qubit tubes, dilute 1 / 10 µL of each sample with 199 / 190 µL of working buffer.
-..         d.
-Vortex all tubes to mix well.
-..         e.
-Measure at the BMC.
-Multiply the given concentration by the dilution factor (20x or 200x).

 Determine the optimal cycle counts
 ----------------------------------